-The recommended dose of imatinib is 600 mg/day for adult patients with relapsed/refractory Ph+ALL.
+The recommended dose of Imaccord is 600 mg/day for adult patients with relapsed/refractory Ph+ ALL.
+See section on special populations for children.

-Dosing in pediatric patients should be on the basis of body surface area $(mg/m^2)$ .
-The recommended dose of imatinib to be given in combination with chemotherapy to children with newly diagnosed Ph+ALL is 340 mg/m/day (not to exceed 600mg).
+Dosing in children should be on the basis of body surface area (mg/m^2) .
+The recommended dose of Imaccord to be given in combination with chemotherapy to children with newly diagnosed Ph+ALL is 340 mg/m2/day (not to exceed 600mg).
 Treatment can be given as a once daily dose.
 The dose recommendation is currently based on a small number of paediatric patients.
+See section on special populations for children.